joshuacussen/pygame-course/lesson_1/index.md

     1. Make it move in the opposite direction
     1. Make it move diagonally
 1. Add a new shape that is centered based on a calculation using `WIDTH` and `HEIGHT`
+1. Prevent the shape from leaving the window.
+    - Hint: use selection and check the x-coordinate relative to `WIDTH` and `0`

 ### Make
 Create a small animation scene using only things covered so far.